Why make a Will?

 You should also be aware that without a Will, any children will inherit your estate once they are 18.
 By making a Will you can choose the date that they inherit your estate.
 It is also important to know that without a Will in place, a separated spouse could inherit a share of your estate.

-Once the Will is prepared, I will come and see you and go through the Will with you to make sure everything is covered according to your wishes, and return the signed Will to the solicitors who will then send you a copy and arrange for your Will to be stored in a secure fire and waterproof facility for life.
+Once the Will is prepared, we will come and see you and go through the Will with you to make sure everything is covered according to your wishes, and return the signed Will to the solicitors who will then send you a copy and arrange for your Will to be stored in a secure fire and waterproof facility for life.

 The Will Service currently costs £140 for a Single Will or £170 for a Joint Will.
-That includes your copies, lifetime secure storage, all postage and of course the face to service I provide.
+That includes your copies, lifetime secure storage, all postage and of course the face to service we provide.